Protocol Workstream#

 Here are the openssl commands you will need to generate a CSR:

-Upon receipt of your CSR file, the CMVP will validate that it meets the above stated requirements.
-If there are any issues, the CMVP will point out via email response what needs to be corrected.
+2. Upon receipt of the CSR file, the CMVP will validate that it meets the above stated requirements and will point out via email response what needs to be corrected if there are any issues

-Once the certificate is generated, notification will be sent with the certificate and TOTP seed via an SFC message.
-The credentials will be valid immediately upon receipt.
+3. Once the certificate is generated, a notification will be sent with the certificate and TOTP seed via an SFC message and the credentials will be valid immediately upon receipt

 Users are expected to protect the key pair from unauthorized use and to notify NIST in the event the keypair becomes compromised in any way.

-Note that per policy, SFC accounts and attachments are only valid for 2 calendar weeks from when the invitation email is sent.
-If you already have an active SFC account, it may be used it to send the CSR file, but please begin the process by sending the initial request to amvp-demo@nist.gov.
+Note that per policy, SFC accounts and attachments are only valid for two calendar weeks from when the invitation email is sent.
+Existing SFC accounts may be used to send the CSR file but it is advised to begin the process by sending the initial request to amvp-demo@nist.gov.

 Planned Work#

 The work is still in progress.
-Here are some features that will be addressed over the next six months:
+Here are some features that will be addressed by Fall 2025: